borkdude/deps-infer/README.md

 and `test`.

 After that it will suggest a list of dependencies that you can add to your `deps.edn`.
+It will always pick the newest version that is available in your .m2 repo.

 For this project it will print:

 ``` clojure
 babashka/fs {:mvn/version "0.0.1"}